drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 fun both to acquire and to use.
 The later jobs had very cool abilities and I always wanted to upgrade to them.

+I appreciated that allies trailed behind you instead of taking up a party slot.
+It meant that I had full control over my party.
+It also meant I could turn around and ask questions of the following NPC, to help keep me on track.
+It was a useful guide, and helped me get attached to the characters more by seeing them follow me around, and talking to them in various situations to see their responses.

 Exploration content was cool.
 The game kept altering the travel methods available to me in order to change the play space I was allowed within.
 It consistently got larger and larger in more and more exciting ways.
 I got to sail